mantielero/h2nim.py/README.md

 # h2nim.py

-Dirty code just to get as much as it can in the process of wrapping a C header to use it with `Nim <https://https://nim-lang.org/>`_.
+Dirty code just to get as much as it can in the process of wrapping a C header to use it with [Nim](https://https://nim-lang.org/).

 In order to use it, just point to the header and to the library and will print to the stdout:
 ```